Statistical Mechanics of Support Vector Regression: Theoretical Framework

-This implies that in the over-parameterized regime, when the effective sample size is smaller than the number of parameters, the training error vanishes identically and goes through a first-order phase transition at $\tilde\alpha = 1$, beyond which it becomes proportional to $E_g$.
-Additionally, the generalization error in Eq.~\ref{eq:train_gen_error_toy} becomes proportional to $E_\infty$ when $\tilde\alpha > 1$, implying that it also vanishes whenever $\beta$ or $\sigma$ vanishes.
-In \figref{fig:figure2}, we plot the free energy for various model parameters demonstrating the phase transition.
+Eq.\eqref{eq:train_gen_error_toy} and Eq.\eqref{eq:effective_alpha_solution} imply that in the over-parameterized regime, when the effective sample size is smaller than the number of parameters ($\tilde\alpha < 1$), the training error vanishes identically and goes through a first-order phase transition at $\tilde\alpha = 1$ corresponding to the interpolation threshold.
+Beyond this threshold ($\tilde\alpha > 1$), $E_{tr}$ is non-zero and approaches the generalization error for large $\tilde\alpha$.
+Furthermore, when $\tilde\alpha>1$, the generalization error $E_g$ becomes proportional to $E_\infty$, and thus identically vanishes when either $\beta$ or $\sigma$ is zero.
+In \figref{fig:figure2}, we visualize this phase transition by plotting the free energy across model parameters.

 In the limit $\varepsilon \to 0$, our theory recovers the equations from previous work on ridge regression \cite{jacot2020implicit, canatar2021spectral, adlam2020neural}.
-However, we discover additional phenomena in SVR that lack in ridge regression and are reported below.
+However, we discover additional phenomena in SVR that are lacking in ridge regression and are reported below.